technomancy/leiningen/doc/TEMPLATES.md

 ## Distributing your Template

-Templates are just maven artifacts.
+Templates are just maven artifacts, aka dependencies.
 Particularly, they need only be on the classpath when `lein new` is called.
 So, as a side-effect, you can just put your templates in a jar and toss them on Clojars and have people install them like normal Leiningen plugins.
-Templates get dynamically fetched if they're not found.
+Templates get fetched on demand if they're not found.
 So for instance `lein new com.heroku/hello myproject` will find the latest version of the `com.heroku/lein-template.hello` project from Clojars and use that.

 ## Legacy Templates

-Prior to Leiningen 2.6.2, templates defaulted to using the template name as the group-id and "lein-template" as the artifact-id.
+Prior to Leiningen 2.9.6, templates defaulted to using the template name as the group-id and "lein-template" as the artifact-id.
 Changes to [Clojars policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) have necessitated using a new style where every template name includes